List of DC Comics characters: F: Folded Man in other media

+James Forrest

+James Forrest is a character appearing in DC Comics.
+The character, created by Geoff Johns and Ethan Van Sciver, first appeared in The Flash: Rebirth #2 (July 2009).
+He is a CSI colleague of Barry Allen.

+James Forrest in other media

+James Forrest appears in Justice League: The Flashpoint Paradox, voiced by Kevin Michael Richardson.

 Derek Fox

-Derek Fox is a fictional character appearing in DC Comics.
+Derek Fox is a character appearing in DC Comics.
 He first appeared in The Flash (vol. 2) #197 (June 2003), and was created by Geoff Johns and Scott Kolins.

-Derek Fox is the mentor of Hunter Zolomon / Zoom and father of Ashley Zolomon.
-They worked together at the F.B.I., specializing in apprehending low-level costumed criminals until Hunter inadvertently caused Fox's death by mistakenly believing that the criminal they were after was incapable of using a gun, eventually resulting in Hunter's trauma as Zoom.
+Derek Fox was the mentor of Hunter Zolomon / Zoom and the father of Ashley Zolomon.
+They worked as F.B.I. specialists involving low-level costumed criminals until Hunter's inadvertent mistake due to believing the Clown was incapable of using a gun, resulting in Fox's death as well as his protégé's belief in psychological tragedy.

 Derek Fox in other media

-A character loosely inspired by Derek Fox named James Zolomon appears in The Flash episode "Versus Zoom", portrayed by Shaine Jones.
-This version is an alternate universe veteran of the War of the Americas who is the abusive father of Hunter Zolomon and murdered his wife which traumatized their son.
+An original alternate universe character, James Zolomon, appears in The Flash episode "Versus Zoom", portrayed by Shaine Jones.
+This version is the father of Hunter Zolomon as well as a veteran of the War of the Americas who murdered Ashley Zolomon which traumatized their son.

 Bride of Frankenstein

-The Bride of Frankenstein is a fictional character appearing in American comic books published by DC Comics.
+The Bride of Frankenstein is a character appearing in American comic books published by DC Comics.
 The character first appeared in Seven Soldiers: Frankenstein #3 (April 2006) and was created by writer Grant Morrison and artist Doug Mahnke.
 She is adapted from the literary character of the same name.

-The Bride's history is roughly the same as her namesake.
-Later on, the villain Red Swami brainwashes the Bride and gives her two additional arms.
+The Bride's history that includes her creation at the hands of Victor Frankenstein is roughly the same as her namesake.
+She wandered the Earth after assuming that her creator and Frankenstein died in the Arctic Circle.
+Many years later, the villain Red Swami brainwashes the Bride and grafts two arms to her to pass her off as an unidentified four-armed goddess.
 After being subdued by agents of S.H.A.D.E., the Bride joins the group.
+She states to Frankenstein "It's nothing personal, but you were never my type".

+In 2011, "The New 52" rebooted the DC universe.
+The Bride is first seen investigating disappearances in Washington, D.C. before going missing.
+Frankenstein is paired up with the Creature Commandos members Warren Griffith, Vincent Velcro, Nina Mazursky, and Khalis to locate the Bride and eventually find her fighting off an endless horde of monsters.

+A flashback reveals that the Bride previously had a loving relationship with Frankenstein and fathered a son.
+Unfortunately, the Spawn of Frankenstein became homicidal and Frankenstein was forced to kill him, straining his relationship with the Bride.
+In the present, Frankenstein and the Bride find that the Spawn of Frankenstein was resurrected by Father Time and locked in S.H.A.D.E.'s headquarters until it broke out.
+Tracing their child to Castle Frankenstein, the Spawn of Frankenstein does not want to reason with his parents and convinces them to kill him.
+The Bride obliges and leaves S.H.A.D.E. afterwards.